Section 3.08 Ethics Ombudsperson

 - Provide reports on ethical issues to the General Counsel, President and the Purpose Committee of the Board of Trustees, annually.

-Except for matters which should be handled using existing processes, anyone who believes that the University, or any employee of the University acting in his or her official capacity, has acted in a manner inconsistent with the highest ethical standards may, without recourse and without disclosure (except as necessary to resolve or investigate the matter), report such actions or inactions to the Ethics Ombudsman.
-All such reports must be in writing and signed, and should provide sufficient detail such that the Ethics Ombudsman can identify those involved, understand the alleged violation, investigate the alleged lapse, and know whether the reporting party wishes to remain anonymous to others.
+Except for matters which should be handled using existing processes, anyone who believes that the University, or any employee of the University acting in his or her official capacity, has acted in a manner inconsistent with the highest ethical standards may, without recourse and without disclosure (except as necessary to resolve or investigate the matter), report such actions or inactions to the Ethics Ombudsperson.
+All such reports must be in writing and signed, and should provide sufficient detail such that the Ethics Ombudsperson can identify those involved, understand the alleged violation, investigate the alleged lapse, and know whether the reporting party wishes to remain anonymous to others.
 The identity of the reporter of an ethical lapse shall be kept in strict confidence.